 The penalties are typically not very severe if you are convicted of a summary offense.
 Most summary offenses are citations that come with a fine.
 Unfortunately, the fines can be very expensive.
 It is not unusual to see summary offenses with fines of several hundred dollars or more.
 There is rarely any jail time, but incarceration is not impossible.
-You should speak to our Philadelphia criminal defense attorneys to determine if jail time is possible in your case.
+You should speak to our Philadelphia disorderly conduct defense lawyers to determine if jail time is possible in your case.

 Many citations provide directions on what steps you should take next.
 Of course, the instructions for paying the fine are often crystal clear, but defendants are often unaware they can challenge the citation.
 This might involve a court hearing where you can have an attorney present.
 Because summary offenses are so minor, there is no jury, and the overall hearing is likely to be informal.